fastertools/ftl-mcp/README.md

 A WebAssembly-based implementation of the Model Context Protocol (MCP) for building secure, fast, deployable AI tools in any language.

-## Why?

-`ftl-mcp` enables you to build MCP servers that run as WebAssembly components on the wasmtime-based Spin framework.
-FTL toolkits can be deployed to extremely fast, globally distributed Akamai edge workers via Fermyon.
-Each tool is isolated in its own sandbox with capability-based permissions, providing a secure execution environment for each tool call.

 ## Quick Start

 ### Writing a Tool